ChewingPencils/Drafts2VoodooPad/ReadMe.md

 ## Overview

-Create new VoodooPad Pages from text files in a specific Dropbox Directory.
+A workfolw for creating new VoodooPad Pages from text files created with Drafts.app.

 Methods Provided: